-Plan and
+Plan and post-Paris

 It should also be noted that the proposed system in Sayphouthong Town is of sufficient size that it is required to undergo an Initial Environmental Examination, according to the law, and as described above in Table 11.
-This examination was conducted and has been presented in Annex 3 in Lao Language (as required by the law and can be made available upon request).
-In summary, the IEE finds that the project's environmental impacts are insignificant, and meet the ADB category B classification (Also a Adaptation Fund Environmental and Social Policy category B: Medium risk under the Environmental and Social Policy of the Adaptation Fund).
-Therefore, the project investment is judged deemed to be eligible for inclusion in the Project.
+This examination was conducted in Lao Language (as required by the law and can be made available upon request).
+In summary, the IEE finds that the project's environmental impacts are insignificant, and meet the Adaptation Fund Environmental and Social Policy category B: Medium risk.).
+Therefore, the investment is deemed eligible for inclusion in the Project.
 No further environmental assessment is required beyond the detailed review of the ESMP during implementation of the infrastructure works.